 Yes.
-For the Q1 2020 solicitation you must have a California address at time of application to be eligible.
+You must have a California address at time of application to be eligible.
 We will ask for your address in the eligibility application; you must list your official business address or, if applying as an individual, the personal address of the lead applicant.

-If you are selected to win a voucher, you must be registered with the appropriate county in California and must be in good standing with the California Secretary of State before accepting the award.
-This is not required at time of application.
+You also must be able to sufficiently describe how your innovation will benefit CA IOU ratepayers, and your market strategy for the state.
+The EPIC funds used to support this program come from a small charge on ratepayers' bills, so the benefits of the vouchers are intended to benefit CA ratepayers through lower cost, increased safety and greater reliability.
+If you are recommended for a voucher, you must be registered with the appropriate county in California and must be in good standing with the California Secretary of State before accepting the award.

 Do I have to be a US citizen?
 No.

 Can I apply for funding without being a company?
 Yes.
-CalTestBed is open to awarding individuals and businesses.
+CalTestBed is open to individuals and businesses.

 Am I eligible to apply for CalTestBed if I have already received an EPIC award through another program?
 Yes.

 I've already been funded by CalSEED.
 Can I apply to CalTestBed?
 Yes.